7th Heaven (novel): Plot

 Lindsay is confronted by two cases.

-We meet thugs called Pidge and Hawk whose idea of fun is burning people alive.
+There are two thugs called Pidge and Hawk, whose idea of fun is burning people alive.

 They kill three couples until they try the big one in the house of a former governor, Connor Campion, whose son has recently disappeared.

 Campion reacts, though, and kills Hawk.
-Pidge flees but after some search led by Boxer and her team, they find a lead in the college they attended together with the kids of the victims; they were some sort of geniuses who wanted to try the perfect murder without being caught, inspired by a novel The 7th Heaven.
+Pidge flees, but after a search led by Boxer and her team, they find a lead in the college they attended together with the kids of the victims; they were some sort of geniuses who wanted to try the perfect murder without being caught, inspired by the novel The 7th Heaven.
 After a final confrontation at his house, Pidge, too, is captured and incarcerated.

 The parallel story concerns the same Michael Campion, son of a famous politician, who was reported missing but now he's been said to have visited a prostitute - Junie Moon - right before his disappearance.

 Junie Moon is interviewed by the police and confesses Campion died in her arms and then, caught by panic, she had called her boyfriend and decided to dismember him and throw him away in plastic bags.

 Junie is taken to court and tried but found not guilty.

 In the meantime, a creepy wannabe writer, Twilly, stalks Yuki Castellano, who had represented the People in the trial and tells her he knows who killed Campion and tries to kill Yuki, too; he's caught in the act, though, and he reveals he knew Campion left Junie Moon alive and he had asked her to make up the whole story in order to write a book.

 It is later revealed that Junie Moon had contrived the whole thing; Michael and Junie are lovers who fake his death and run away together.